 Above-ground pools can be great substitutes for typical swimming pools because they’ll cost you much less.
-Also, above ground swimming pools come in a multitude of sizes and materials, which results in a wide variety of prices available on the market.
+Also, modern above ground swimming pools come in a multitude of sizes and materials, which results in a wide variety of prices available on the market.

 But, how much does it actually cost to maintain an above-ground pool once youve bought one?
 Surely, it can’t be as pricey as maintaining an in-ground swimming pool, but it’s a great idea to have an estimation of this cost.